danwdart/websites/posts/linux-is-not-ready-for-mainstream.md

 That is why, sadly, while the individual people who use Linux may like it, but Linux is simply too free to be for the mainstream.

 To try to solve this, an ongoing project to create a standard easy-to-use small whole system, primarily for new small less-powerful devices, merging the gap between your computer and the cloud is encouraging developers to come and join.
-It is called Xenon, and is located at http://xenon.kevinghadyani.com .
+It is called Xenon, and is located at https://web.archive.org/web/20100107134808/http://xenon.kevinghadyani.com/ (edit 2021: archived).
 And it has absolutely nothing to do with Linux.